JiaWenqi/sentiment_lstm/README.md

 12. ~~Clip gradient.~~
 13. Weight decay.
 14. Bucketing.
-15. Hyper param tuning.
+15. ~~manual Hyper param tuning.~~ It seems that state_size = 20 is good, but I haven't tried larger. learning_rate seems to be good below 0.01 for state_size = 20
 16. Early stop
 17. Use get_variable
 18. Understand initialization.
-19. units for C.
+19. ~~units for C.~~ Add a logistic regression layer for the last output.
+20. autotuning hyper param.

 ## Open Question
 1. Should we train embedding on the corpse or use pretrained embedding from larger corpse?